 - Eggs: fresh, large.

-- Powdered sugar: also called icing sugar or confectioners' sugar, it's powder-like and needed to create that crackly top.
-A popular brand is Domino confectioner sugar.
+- Powdered sugar: also called icing sugar or confectioners' sugar, is powder-like and needs to create that crackly top.

 - Flour: both all-purpose and cake flour work well for this recipe.